fyfirman/eko-docs/src/content/docs/getting-started/eko.md

 ![eko-logo](/docs/eko-dark.jpg)

 ## What is Eko?
-Eko (pronounced like ‘echo’) is a production-ready agent development framework designed to help developers build reliable agents by supporting natural language and programming languages.
-It provides a unified interface for executing agents in the digital world, including both computer and browser environments, with the following key features:
+Eko (pronounced like ‘echo’) is a production-ready JavaScript framework that enables developers to create reliable agents, from simple commands to complex workflows.
+It provides a unified interface for running agents in both computer and browser environments, with the following key features:
 - **Hybrid Design Language**: Developers can design agents by both natural language and programming languages, enabling production-grade agent design.
 - **Unified Digital World Interaction**: Eko offers a unified interface that is applicable across various digital environments, including computers and browsers, for seamless agent development.
 - **Transparent and Intervenable Agents**: During agent execution, users can inspect its state in real-time and modify its behavior, ensuring better control and security.